-Make sure that every return, statement, or document that you file with the department has your SSN.
+Make sure that you enter your SSN on your return.
 Make sure that all SSNs are clear and correct.
 You may be subject to a penalty if you fail to include your SSN.
-It may take longer to process your return if SSNs are missing, incorrect, or unclear.
+It will take longer to process your return if SSNs are missing, incorrect, or unclear.